paulg1212/Sylvie-The-Robot/README.md

 It should be the god-given right of every human being to have basic necessities.
 If there's anything we can learn from Amazon Alexa - it's the fact that she won't play Bob Seger's Ole Time Rock'n Roll unless you subscribe to Amazon Music.

+Let's just say this is my way of giving back to the community, having lived on welfare and disability for nearly 5 years.

-Don't let your future companion robots be another means for corporations to leech off of working class people!
+Don't let your future companion robots be a way for corporations to exploit lonely virgins!

 ### Aren't you just reinventing the wheel?
 Pretty sure Japan are already working on sex-bots.